 With markets volatility, low returns and increasing scrutiny, the qualitative assessment of managers inevitably becomes more important and needs to be conducted more thoroughly.

 Understanding the manager investment philosophy, risk management techniques or doing proper operational due diligence (ODD) requires many interactions with the manager, many discussions, and asking many questions.
 All this must be tracked, analyzed and rated.
-Asset owners have to embrace more technology in order to optimize and digitalize their processes.
+Asset owners have to embrace more technology in order to optimize and digitize their processes.
 They need to make their due diligence more efficient in the sense of the quality of the selection process itself, as well as the quality outcome, namely – finding the best manager for their investment strategy.